 These calculations will include doses as a result of liquid and gaseous pathways as well as doses from direct radiation.
 The liquid pathway analysis will only include the fish and sediment pathways since the drinking water pathway is insignificant.
 This pathway is only included in the station's effluent dose projections to comply with Part I Specifications.
-Liquid, gaseous and direct radiation pathway doses will consider the James A. FitzPatrick and Nine Mile Point Unit 2 facilities as well as Nine Mile Point Unit 1 Nuclear Station.
+Liquid, gaseous and direct radiation pathway doses will consider the James A. FitzPatrick and Nine Mile Point Unit 2 facilities as well as Nine Mile Point Unit 1 Nuclear Station and the on-site ISFSI facilities.